The uncertainty of a tournament draw: Insights from the Champions League: A case study: the 2024/25 reform of the UEFA Champions League

 In the old design, each group contained one team from each of the four pots.
 Teams from the same association could not be drawn into the same group.
 In addition, UEFA formed pairs of teams from the same nation to guarantee that these teams play on different days in Groups A--D and E--H, respectively.
 These TV pairings do influence the draw probabilities \citep{Guyon2021a}.

 In the new format, each team plays against two different opponents from each pot, including its own pot.
-One of these matches is played at home and the other is played away.
-Teams from the same association cannot play against each other, and no team can play against more than two teams from the same association.
-Interestingly, in order to guarantee that eight matchdays suffice to play all matches, a further condition on the draw is needed \citep{GuyonBenSalemBuchholtzerTanre2025, UEFA2024f}.
+One of these matches is played at home, and the other is played away.
+Teams from the same association cannot play against each other, and no team can play against more than two teams from the same association \citep{UEFA2024f}.

-\subsection{Ranking}
+As an aside, ensuring that all matches can be played within eight matchdays requires the draw to satisfy a graph-theoretic condition.
+Consider the graph whose vertices represent the teams and whose edges represent the matches determined by the draw.
+This is an 8-regular graph and has an edge chromatic number of either 8 or 9 by Vizing's theorem \citep{Vizing1964}.
+Only draws that correspond to an 8-edge-colorable graph are feasible, since a graph with edge chromatic number 9 would require nine matchdays to schedule all matches.
+The probability of obtaining a 9-edge-colorable graph in the draw is positive \citep{GuyonBenSalemBuchholtzerTanre2025}, albeit extremely low.

+\subsubsection{Ranking}

 The teams are ranked according to the number of points collected: 3 points for a win, 1 point for a draw, and 0 points for a loss.
 In the old design, the tie-breaking rules were head-to-head results (number of points, goal difference, goals scored in all matches among the tied teams), applied recursively if necessary.
 The remaining ties were decided by goal difference and the number of goals scored.